For years, I’ve been preaching on behalf of the shorter article … even in my print days.

 And it’s really long.
 It takes up 13 pages of the Sports Illustrated Vault website.
 At about 500 words for each page, that’s about 6,500 words.

 Take a cue from SI’s Reilly and Wikipedia by investing the time to produce at least one extensive article that captures your audience by being well-researched, authoritative and worthy of their attention.
 Take the time to go deep.
 Not only does it give you the potential to boost your rankings, it can establish you as a knowledgeable leader in your industry.

 Consider these 5 steps on your way to creating a 1,000-word (or more) masterpiece:

-- Examine your audience.
-Who will be reading your article?
+Who is the target audience that will be reading your article?
 Is there a topic that warrants an in-depth analysis?
-Do you have a technical audience that would enjoying getting into the nitty gritty of your topic?
+Do you have a technical audience that would enjoy getting into the nitty gritty of your topic?
 Or an audience that has a keen interest in a subject and would invest the time to read a well-written article?
 What types of questions might they ask about the subject?
 Why would they be interested in reading an extensive piece on your subject?
 Use this strategy to narrow your focus.

-- Avoid repetition.
 Face it.
 Most stories aren’t worth 1,000 words or more.
-If you find yourself trying to stretch your story with fluff – repetitive or insignificant content — just to hit the 1,000 word mark, make sure your topic is worthy of this type of attention.
+If you find yourself trying to stretch your story with fluff – repetitive or insignificant content — just to hit the 1,000-word mark, make sure your topic is worthy of this type of attention.
 Check out Wikipedia for reference.
 Schott, with all her eccentric habits and her notoriously bad behavior, obviously was a subject that warranted a lengthier article.
 If you’re finding that your subject doesn’t really measure up, keep it in the 500- to 600-word range, and move on to a worthier topic.